awsdocs/aws-cloud9-user-guide/doc_source/sample-aws-cli.rst

 #.
 With your |env| open, in the |IDE|, check whether the |cli| is already installed.
 In the terminal, run the :command:`aws --version` command.
 (To start a new terminal session, on the
    menu bar, choose :menuselection:`Window, New Terminal`.)
 If the |cli| is installed, the version number is displayed, with information such as the version numbers of Python and the operating system version number of your |EC2| instance or your own server.
-For example, :samp:`aws-cli {N.NN.NN} Python/{N.N.NN} {OS/VERSION}`.
    If the |cli| is installed, skip ahead to :ref:`sample-aws-cli-creds`.
 #.
 To install the |cli|, see :cli-ug:`Installing the AWS Command Line Interface <installing>` in the |cli-ug|.
 For example, for an |envec2| running Amazon Linux,
    run these three commands, one at a time, in the terminal to install the |cli|.